 People often ask how we can afford to do this.
 Our answer is simple: planning.
-Based on research, we were able to sketch out a budget and figure out how much we needed to buy the RV, tow vehicle and live one year on the road without any income.
-As we refined the details of full time RVing, we updated our budget accordingly.
-We go through everything in detail in our video series Live Life on Your Own Terms.
+Based on research, we were able to sketch out a budget.
+We figure out how much we needed to buy an RV, tow vehicle and live one year without any income.
+As we refined the details of full time RV living, we updated our budget accordingly.

 Looking back, we had a lot of fun and there were some very stressful times, but as we said to each other the moment we drove away on our first day, “If we go up in a ball of flames right now, at least we did it!”

 (In case you’re wondering…no we haven’t gone up in flames yet).

 For the whole journey, check out my book Take Risks: One Couple’s Journey To Quit Their Jobs and Hit the Open Road .

 15 thoughts on “We Quit Our Jobs to Travel – We’re Officially On the Road!”